Pulsation of Burner-Stabilized CH4-O2 Flames Moderated by CO2 Addition: Results and Discussion

 \subsection{Pulsation frequencies}

 \addvspace{10pt} The primary oscillation frequency ($f_{osc}$) of a pulsating flame was determined using the method described in Section 2.2.
-Across the range of the current experimental conditions, this frequency varied from 26.4 to 1866.0 Hz, exhibiting a negative dependence on the equivalence ratio and a positive dependence on the dilution factor.
+Across the range of the current experimental conditions, this frequency varied from 26.4 to 1866.0 Hz, exhibiting a negative dependence on the equivalence ratio and a positive dependence on the fuel fraction.

 Some representative OH* NPSD spectra of pulsating flames are illustrated in Fig. \ref{Fig_03}.
 Depending on the specific flow rates of fuel, O$_2$, and CO$_2$, the flame oscillations can exhibit distinctly different characteristics.
 The top panel of the figure presents a typical example of fuel-rich, undiluted (or weakly diluted), low-speed flames, where both the heat release rate and the mean flow velocity are relatively low.
 The NPSD spectrum contains equally spaced harmonics of a single fundamental frequency around 84 Hz, with no other frequency content observed.
-These characteristics indicate that the flame oscillates in a single periodic mode, as corroborated by the single peak in the total harmonic power spectrum displayed in the right panel.
+These characteristics indicate that the flame oscillates in a single periodic mode, as corroborated by the single peak in the total harmonic power spectrum shown in the right panel.

-At higher flow velocities, a second, low-frequency oscillation appeared around 10 Hz and created sidebands around the primary oscillation frequency, as shown in the middle panel of the figure.
-Across the experimental conditions explored in the current study, the frequency of this second oscillation was found to be relatively stable (9 - 12 Hz) and largely independent of the equivalence ratio and dilution level, suggesting that it must have originated from a mechanism different from the high-frequency thermo-diffusive pulsation.
+At higher flow velocities, a second, low-frequency oscillation appeared near 10 Hz and produced sidebands around the primary oscillation frequency, as shown in the middle panel of the figure.
+Across the conditions explored in the current study, the second oscillation frequency remained relatively stable (approximately 9–12 Hz) and showed little dependence on equivalence ratio or dilution, indicating a mechanism distinct from the high-frequency thermo-diffusive pulsation.
+Further analysis reveals that this low-frequency mode arises from buoyancy-driven flame flicker, as discussed later in Section 3.3.

-To further investigate the nature of this low-frequency oscillation, additional experiments were conducted using a CMOS camera to monitor the chemiluminescence signal of an undiluted, moderately fuel-rich flame from the side, as illustrated in Fig. \ref{Fig_04}.
-Under these conditions, the flame did not exhibit any high-frequency pulsation; only a low-frequency oscillation at a fundamental frequency of 11 Hz was observed.
-The results indicate that the low-frequency component corresponds to flickering-type flame dynamics that is distinctively different from flame front pulsation.
-For example, throughout a flame flickering cycle, the base of the flame remained largely stationary, whereas the tail of hot burnt gas downstream of the flame exhibited an oscillating motion of elongation and contraction along the axial direction.